centreon/centreon-documentation/versioned_docs/version-23.04/monitoring/pluginpacks.md

 **To update one pack:**

-If an arrow appears on a Plugin Pack it means that an update is available.
+If an arrow appears on a Monitoring Connector it means that an update is available.

 ![image](../assets/configuration/pluginpacks/update.png)

-Hover over the Plugin Pack and click on the arrow,
+Hover over the Monitoring Connector and click on the arrow,

 ![image](../assets/configuration/pluginpacks/update2.png)

-or click on the Plugin Pack to display more details, then click on the arrow.
+or click on the Monitoring Connector to display more details, then click on the arrow.

 ![image](../assets/configuration/pluginpacks/update3.png)